TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/FileStructure.rst

 ==================

-To render a complete documentation manual you need a folder called :file:`Documentation` with at least an entry point reStrutured Text file called :file:`Documentation\Index.rst` and a configuration file called :file:`Documentation\guides.xml`.
+To render a complete documentation manual you need a folder called :file:`Documentation` with at least a reStructured Text file as entry point named :file:`Documentation\Index.rst` and a configuration file called :file:`Documentation\guides.xml`.
 Add more files as needed